-It has been observed that the average temperature distribution within the compartment is well predicted by both the second and the third mesh schemes, and the obtained results do not show significant changes.
+It has been observed that the average temperature distribution within the compartment is well predicted by both the second and the third meshes, and the obtained results do not show significant changes.
 Furthermore, it is obvious that the simulation using the third mesh is less unstable.
 Therefore, this study employs the third mesh (comprising of 709,906 mesh elements) to investigate the air flow and temperature distribution within the railway compartment.

-2.3.
-Solver Setup
+2.3 Solver Setup

-Software Reliability is defined as the probability of a failurefree software operation for a specified period of time in a specified environment.
+Software Reliability is defined as: the probability of failure-free software operation for a specified period of time in a specified environment.
 Although Software Reliability is defined as a probabilistic function, and comes with the notion of time, we must note that unlike traditional Hardware Reliability, Software Reliability is not a direct function of time.
-Physical assets will age with time and usage, but software will not age or wear-out during its life cycle.
+Physical assets may will age with time and usage, but software will not age or wearout during its 'life cycle'.
 Software do fail due to many reasons such as: errors, ambiguities, oversights or misinterpretation of the specification that the software is supposed to satisfy, carelessness or incompetence in writing code, inadequate testing, incorrect or unexpected usage of the software or other unforeseen problems.
 Hardware faults are mostly physical faults, while software faults are (intentionally or unintentionally) human - induced design faults, which are much harder to visualize, classify, detect, and correct.
-Furthermore, design faults are closely related to fuzzy human factors, which we are yet to fully understand.
+Furthermore, design faults are closely related to fuzzy human factors, which we yet to fully understand.
 The quality and reliability of software will not change once it is uploaded and start running.
 Trying to achieve higher reliability by not knowing the root causes will hinder progress and is very costly.

 Since the fire scenario is associated with chemical reactions, non-premixed combustion model has been implemented.
+The energy equation has been iteratively solved in order to predict the variations in the temperature.
 The solver settings and essential boundary conditions are summarised in Table 1.

 Table 1.
-Solver and Boundary Conditions

-ible 1.
-Solver and Boundary Conditions
+Solver setup and boundary conditions.

 Parameter Description

 Mode Transient

 Solver Pressure Based

 Turbulence Model Shear Stress Transport k-ω

 Inlet Mass Flow Inlet

 Outlet Pressure Outlet

-Walls Adiabatic - No Slip
+Walls Adiabatic - No slip

-3. Results and Discussions
+3. RESULTS and DISCUSSION

-The temporal distribution of temperature within the railway compartment is depicted in figures 3(a-f) corresponding to time instances of 5seconds, 10seconds, 20seconds, 45seconds, 90seconds, 180 seconds and 360seconds after the eruption of fire within the railway compartment.
+The temporal distribution of temperature within the railway compartment is depicted in Figure 4, where Figure 4(a) represents the scenario after 8seconds of fire eruption, while Figure 4(b) represents the scenario after 360seconds of fire eruption within the compartment.

 It can be seen that as the fire erupts within the railway compartment, because of its higher temperature (and lesser density), the hot air from the fire travels against the gravitational force, until it comes in contact with the ceiling of the compartment.
 Then it starts to spread outwards in both directions until it escapes out from the evacuation doors, and into the environment.
-The different contours shown in figure 3 have been drawn on the same scale for comparison purposes.
-It can be seen that the region of highest temperature (1190K) is directly above the fire, while the temperature reduces as the distance from the source/fire increases.
+It can be further seen in Figure 4(b) that the region of highest temperature (742K) is on the ceiling, directly above the fire, while the temperature reduces as the distance from the source/fire increases.
 As there is a gap between the ceiling of the compartment and the evacuation doors, the hot air is trapped on the upper portions of the compartment, while the lower sections of the compartment are at comparatively lower temperature.

-Figure 3.
-Static temperature variations after (a) 5sec (b) 10sec (c) 20sec (d) 45sec (e) 90sec (f) 180sec and (g) 360sec of fire eruption
+Figure 4.
+Static temperature variations after (a) 8sec and (b) 360sec of fire eruption.

-The evolution of fire can be clearly seen in the figure 3.
-Only a small region of the compartment is affected 5seconds after the fire has erupted.
+The evolution of fire can be clearly seen in the figures.
+Only a small region of the compartment is affected 8seconds after the fire has erupted.
 However, as the time increases, most of the compartment is filled with smoke, and hence most of the volume of the railway compartment is occupied by higher temperature zones.